Like most travellers, I have my favourite airlines.

-Together with my own bottle of water, I was well hydrated, a rare occurrence when I fly.
-I usually have a massive headache by the time I land.
+Together with my own water bottle, I was well hydrated, a rare occurrence when I fly.
+As a result, I usually have a massive headache by the time I land.

 The food on Korean Air was great.
 There were Korean and Western-style meals available.
-I love trying new food, so when Bibimbap (Korean rice dish) was offered I took it.
+I love trying new food, so when Bibimbap (a Korean rice dish) was offered, I took it.

 That meant I could try the other options on other flights, not getting bored with the same meals.
 The desserts were the best I have had flying.